mikaeldusenne/haskupcake/README.md

 }
 ```

-it needs to be loaded with `readConfig` from the `PicSure.Config` module, which will return a `Config` object to use with your queries.
+Tt needs to be loaded with `readConfig` from the `PicSure.Config` module, which will return a `Config` object to use with your queries.
 The `debug` attribute is optional, and gives a more detailled output.

 ### Reader monad